Gentle Peace - A Sampler of Songs and Instrumentals (AMRC 0024) - includes pop, jazz and classical songs and keyboard instrumentals.

 All the lyrics to the songs are included in a text file with the album.

 No. 1-3 are pop and jazz songs recorded in the early 1960s.

 No. 4 is his first classical composition completed in 1968 while he was a music student at Rutgers University.

 No. 5 is the final movement of a composition for xylophone, suspended cymbal, snare drum and timpani and composed when Roger was a music student at Rutgers University and first performed by a student percussion ensemble in 1970.

-the 19th century utopian novel, Looking Backward, by Edward Bellamy.
-It was
+the popular 19th century Utopian novel, Looking Backward, by Edward Bellamy.

 premiered at Emerson College in Boston for the Bellamy Centennial Conference in 1988.

-No. 14 was composed in memory of Gerhard Finkenbeiner, glass music instrument maker, first performed in 2000 and revised in 2005.
+No. 14 was composed in memory of Gerhard Finkenbeiner, glass music instrument maker, first performed in 2000.

 No. 15 is subtitled "Hoppy's Song for For Grace."
 This is the instrumental version.
 The song is dedicated to the memory of a former actress, Grace Bradley Boyd,